Personal injury lawyers face unique marketing challenges.

 Google My Business

-The first step towards building your firm’s local SEO foundation is to claim and optimize your listing on Google My Business.
+The first step towards building your law firm’s local SEO foundation is to claim and optimize your listing on Google My Business.

 For your Google My Business listing to “go live” you’ll have to go through Google’s verification process.
 This almost always involves Google mailing a postcard to your office 5-10 days after you submit your business information.